Ephraim Ben-Artzi: Biography

 Ephraim Kobrinsky (later Ben-Artzi) was born in Slonim, Poland.
 He immigrated to Mandate Palestine in 1924.
 He was married to interior decorator Dora Gad.

 Military career

 In 1935, he joined the Haganah.
-During the Second World War he joined the British Army and was among the first Jewish officers holding the rank of major.
-He was discharged in 1946 at the rank of lieutenant colonel.
+During the World War II he joined the British Army and was among the first Jewish officers holding the rank of major.
+He commanded the 3rd battalion of the Jewish Brigade.
+In January 1946, he was promoted to the rank of Lieutenant Colonel, the highest rank ever achieved by a service member from the Yishuv in the British Army.
+He participated in the London Victory Celebrations of 1946.
+Ben-Artzi was discharged from the British Army in 1947.